introgreek/introgreek.github.io/docs/03-homework/homework.md

 Translate each of the following sentences with an appropriately-declined and appropriately-placed form of αὐτός.

 1. The citizens saw him in the house.
-2. He said the same words.
+2. He said the same words; therefore, the woman was happy.
 3. They themselves came from the sea.
 4. He showed the book to the man himself.
 5. Their horses (lit., "the horses of them") were led into the road.